Bantu Gazette

 March 25, 2026

-The United Nations has formally endorsed a resolution spearheaded by Ghana that labels the transatlantic slave trade the “gravest crime against humanity” and urges reparations.
+The United Nations on Wednesday adopted a resolution spearheaded by Ghana that labels the transatlantic slave trade the “gravest crime against humanity” and urges reparations.

 The measure won broad support, with 123 countries voting in favor.
 Only three nations, the United States, Israel and Argentina, opposed it, while 52 states, including the United Kingdom and members of the European Union, abstained.